antvis/G2Plot/docs/manual/plot-api.en.md

 plot.update(options: Partial<PlotOptions>);
 ```

-With this method, the chart configuration can be updated incrementally.
+With this method, the plot configuration can be updated incrementally.
 The method will automatically merge the incremental configuration into the current configuration item, and automatically call the 'render' method without manually calling it.

 ### 4. changeData